 The annual Merit Badge event provides opportunities for Scouts to take classes on one, day-long Saturday.
 Scouts who complete the prerequisites, identified by each Counselor in advance, can often earn two Merit Badges in one day.
 This is a locally held event, lunch and snacks are provided.
 It is always well attended and we try to offer classes not readily available as well as the more popular and requested choices.
 Some examples are Coin Collecting, Collections, Landscape Architecture, Law, Music, Pulp and Paper, Plumbing, and Salesmanship.

-A weekend event held at Camp Verdugo Oaks, usually in the spring.
-This is three days of more “extreme” merit badge classes.
-We choose classes that are often difficult to complete and require more time.
+A weekend event held at Camp Verdugo Oaks, with Merit Badge sessions that are often difficult to complete and require more time.
 Typically we offer Camping, Wilderness Survival, Hiking, First Aid, Environmental Science, Swimming and Archery.
-Every year is different and we encourage scouts to join us for a full weekend of merit badge work and add two nights of camping towards your rank advancement.
+Every year is different and we encourage Scouts to join us for a full weekend of Merit Badge work and add two nights of camping towards your rank advancement.
 Events will be posted on the menu to the right.
 Scouts must complete mentioned prerequisites before attending.

 New York Film Academy Merit Badge Day